-Land use description: "garden of remembrance" is a section of a cemetery or crematorium set aside for the erection of memorial plaques or structures, placing or scattering of ashes.
+Land use description: "garden of remembrance" is a section of a cemetery, crematorium, or public/private open space set aside for the erection of memorial plaques or structures, placing or scattering of ashes.

 The development parameters applicable to "cemetery" and "crematorium" apply.